Kunstmaan/frontend-linters/tslint-config/README.md

 }
 ```

-You can add overwrites inside the `rules` section.
+You can add overrides inside the `rules` section.

 ## TypeScript Rules